-FIG. 9.- Estimated redshift distributions for a random subsample of 1% of the galaxies in the DR6 photometric sample in different r-magnitude bins.
-Left panels: ANN D1; right panels: ANN CC2.
-Colors show the $z{\rm phot}$ distributions.
-The lines show the estimated redshift distributions from the spectroscopic sample weighted to match the magnitude and color distributions of the photometric sample.
-Even though the two ANN cases correctly recover the validation set redshift distribution (Fig. 8), their photo-z distributions for the photometric sample disagree.
+FIG. 9.-Estimated redshift distributions for a random subsample of 1% of the galaxies in the DR6 photometric sample in different r-magnitude bins.
+Left: NN D1.
+Right: NN CC2.
+Gray areas show the $z{phot}$ distributions.
+Black lines show the estimated redshift distributions from the spectroscopic sample weighted to match the magnitude and color distributions of the photometric sample.
+Even though the two NN cases correctly recover the validation set redshift distribution (Fig. 8), their photo-z distributions for the photometric sample disagree.
 The photo-z distribution for D1 shows a peak at $z \sim 0.4$ that results mainly from the 20 < r < 21 bin.
-The CC2 distribution does not show such strong features, and in general it matches the weighted $z{\rm spec}$ distribution better. a clean galaxy sample on the SDSS website7.
-In particular, users should consider requiring the BINNED1 (object detected at $> 5\sigma$) flag and removing objects with the NODEBLEND (object is a blend but deblending was not possible) flag.
-The various PHOTO flags are described in more details at the above website as well as in Appendix A. Finally, we note that the training of the photo-z estimators included only galaxies, not stars.
-As a result, photo-z estimates for stars that contaminate the photometric sample will be wrong, and cutting objects with low $z{\rm phot}$ will not remove them.
-Our tests on star/galaxy separation in the photometric sample are briefly described in Appendix B. 7 http://cas.sdss.org/dr6/en/help/docs/algorithm.asp
+The CC2 distribution does not show such strong features, and in general matches the weighted $z{spec}$ distribution better.
+[See the electronic edition of the Journal for a color version of this figure.]

-Fig. 10.- The estimated error from the NNE method, $\sigma_z^{\rm NNE}$, is shown against the empirical error for objects in the validation set.
-Left panel: D1 ANN; right panel: CC2 ANN.
-Each point corresponds to a bin of 100 objects with similar $\sigma_z^{\rm NNE}$.
-The black squares show results for bright objects (r < 20), the red triangles for faint objects (r > 20).
+FIG. 10.-Estimated error from the NNE method, $\sigma_z^{\text{NNE}}$ , is shown against the empirical error for objects in the validation set.
+Left: NN D1.
+Right: NN CC2.
+Each point corresponds to a bin of 100 objects with similar $\sigma_z^{\text{NNE}}$ .
+The squares show results for bright objects (r < 20), the triangles for faint objects (r > 20).
 As expected, faint objects have larger errors, but the NNE error correlates well with the empirical error over the full magnitude range.
+[See the electronic edition of the Journal for a color version of this figure.]